Continually Updated Clinical Reference

 History

 Edwards and Gardner successfully performed the first known embryo biopsy on rabbit embryos in 1968.
-In humans, PGD was developed in the United Kingdom in the mid 1980s as an alternative to current prenatal diagnoses (Harper, 2001).
-PGD is presently the only option available for avoiding a high risk of having a child affected with a genetic disease without facing the dilemma of pregnancy termination following unfavorable prenatal diagnosis.
-In 1989 in London, Handyside and colleagues reported the first unaffected child born following PGD performed for an X-linked disorder.
+In humans, PGT was developed in the United Kingdom in the mid 1980s as an alternative to current prenatal diagnoses.
+[1] Initially, PGT revolved around determination of gender as an indirect means of avoiding an X-linked disorder.
+In 1989 in London, Handyside and colleagues reported the first unaffected child born following PGT performed for an X-linked disorder.

-• Couples with chromosome translocations, which can cause implantation failure, recurrent pregnancy loss, or mental or physical problems in offspring
+• Couples with chromosomal translocation, which can cause implantation failure, recurrent pregnancy loss, or mental or physical problems in offspring [4]

 • Couples with repeated IVF failure

 One of the most frequent aneuploidies, trisomy (ie, 3 identical chromosomes present in the embryo), is trisomy of chromosome 21, which leads to Down syndrome.
-This particular abnormality also frequently leads to spontaneous miscarriages, the precise frequency of which is difficult to determine.
+This particular abnormality also frequently leads to spontaneous miscarriage, the precise frequency of which is difficult to determine.
 Thus, the only reliable information is on the frequency of babies born with Down syndrome.
-An excellent and informative article in the Journal of the American Medical Association (Hook, 1983) includes information on estimating the incidence of trisomy 21/Down syndrome in fetuses at 16 weeks of pregnancy (also see Table 2).
+An informative article in the Journal of the American Medical Association [7] includes information on estimating the incidence of trisomy 21/Down syndrome in fetuses at 16 weeks of pregnancy (also see Table 2).

 Age, y